No matter which teeth you are missing for what reason, you probably have several options for replacement.

-In this case, your dentist will install metal (usually titanium) implants into your gums.
+Your dentist or oral surgeon will install metal (usually titanium) implants into your gums.
 These implants then attach with your complete set of dentures.
 The plates are modified so that they attach to these implants.

-Implant-supported dentures are more common for the lower set as dentures that rest on the gums are often less stable there.
+Implant-supported dentures are more common for the lower set because gum-supported dentures are often less stable there.
 It is easier to create a better gum-fit for upper jaw sets.